New England Folk Festival ONLINE

 Admission: 2022 ticket prices and additional details TBA.

 NEFFA is unique because of the participatory nature of the events.
 Not only are there concerts and performances, but there are also opportunities for people of all ages and backgrounds to engage with music, dance, and folk arts culture.

-- Festival Performers: If you are interested in performing on a volunteer basis at the Festival, you can fill out an on-line application.
-Applications are available here now.
-The deadline for non-ritual dance applications is 11:59pm EDT, Sunday October 17, 2021.
+- Festival Performers: Performer applications are now closed.
 For ritual/Morris dance the deadline is 11:59pm EST, January 15th, 2022.
 More detailed information is also available here.
-Email Program Chair Lynn Noel (program AT neffa Dot org) if you have specific questions.
+Email Program Chair Lynn Noel (email@example.com) if you have specific questions.

 - Music: There is music everywhere!
 You will find jam sessions, instrument workshops, group singing, and performances of folk music throughout the Festival; turn the corner and music greets your ears, so bring your instruments.
 Free instrument checking is provided (but no overnight storage).

 - Participatory Dance: The Festival is known for its varied social dance program, which includes: Contra and traditional square dancing, international folk dancing, couple dancing, waltzing, English country, Scandinavian, and more.
 There are plenty of introductory workshops, as well as sessions geared towards intermediate and advanced dancers (a particular favorite is the no walk-through contra dance medley, which originated at the NEFFA Festival).